dkirkby/E4S/first-prog.md

 If you already have experience with python programming, you might notice a few new features in the MicroPython world.
 First, the imported `board` and `digitalio` modules are specific to your Pico W microcontroller board.
 Second, the `digitalio` module allows you to control a (digital) voltage in your circuit as if it were a normal python variable, with `True` corresponding to the "high" (3.3V) logic level and `False` corresponding to "low" (0V).
 You will soon learn how to control an analog voltage (with values anywhere between 0 and 3.3V) and measure both digital and analog voltages in your circuit.

 Here are some experiments to try with your circuit and code.
-For each one, predict what might happen, try it then, in case you are surprised, think about why:
+For each one, predict what might happen, try it then, in case you are surprised, think about why.
+The circuit changes below can be safely performed while your Pico is powered via USB.
+ - Turn the LED around
  - Remove the resistor
- - Turn the LED around
+ - Replace the 1KΩ resistor with a 10KΩ resistor (and review **Why the resistor?** above)
  - Change the 0.5 second delay to something much smaller or bigger
  - Use a different GND pin on the Pico W
  - Use a different GPn pin on the Pico W (can you modify your code to make this work?)